aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
-Accursed be Haman who sought to destroy me; blessed be Mordekhai the Yehudi; accursed be Zeresh, the wife of him that terrified me; blessed be Esther my protectress,
+Accursed be Hâman who sought to destroy me; blessed be Mordekhai the Yehudi; accursed be Zeresh, the wife of him that terrified me; blessed be Esther my protectress,